 WATER DRIPS OR LEAKS FROM MITER

 To know if any of your miters are leaking, simply take a lap (during rain) and look up to each corner section.
-If there is water pouring or leaking from the miter, (especially from the bottom), then the seal has likely worn out and the this miter needs to be resealed.
+If there is water pouring or leaking from the miter, (especially from the bottom), then the seal has likely worn out and the miter needs to be resealed.

 Keep in mind that if you have a clogged downspout near the miter, that the clog could cause the miter to appear as if it’s leaking.
 This is misleading when this happens.
 It is because the water can’t flush down the spout so it escapes from wherever it can.
 Basically when miters appear to be leaking very close to the downspout, it is actually just a clogged downspout and no sealing is needed.
 The photo below is a classic example of a miter that appears to be leaking, but it was actually a clogged downspout.
 You can notice the downspout is about two feet from the miter.